clague17/clague-2022/README.md

+### Welcome to my personal website 2022 redesign.

+### TODO:

+- [] Make a carousel for the choose your character on mobile view.
+In large desktop view it will just show all three.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).